Tigress (DC Comics): Paula Brooks

 The second Tigress is Paula Brooks.
 She was a member of the Young All-Stars and later became the villainous Huntress.
 She later married the Sportsmaster, and had a daughter, Artemis Crock, who becomes the third Tigress.

 Artemis Crock

 Artemis Crock is the daughter of the Golden Age villains Paula Brooks and Crusher Crock.
 She had taken up a career in crime, modeled after that of her parents, but only after some years did she take on the mantle of Tigress.

 Other versions

-Tigress (Earth-S)
+Earth-S

-An unknown woman nicknamed Tigress appears in Spy Smasher #2 (December 1941).
+An unknown woman nicknamed Tigress from Earth-S appears in Spy Smasher #2 (December 1941).
 This version is an enemy of Spy Smasher.

-Tigress (Quality Universe)
+Quality Universe

 An unknown woman dubbed The Tigress or Tiger Lady appears in Blackhawk #11 (June 1946).
-She is the leader of a gang of international criminal fugitives, who had fled the civilized world and holed up in a well-hidden fortress, in a jungle, in a mountainous, tropical part of the world.
-She organized this rabble into a tiger-masked team of deadly spearmen, mainly in order to keep the local natives at bay.
-A chance encounter with the Blackhawk Squadron, and a few bad decisions on her part, led to the Tigress' being killed by arrow-shooting natives, and her thugs being killed by the pistol-packing Blackhawks.
+This version is the leader of a gang of international criminal fugitives who had fled the civilized world and hid herself in a jungle fortress within a mountainous, tropical part of the world before she is killed by island natives while her forces are killed by the Blackhawk Squadron.